 As a result of the growing customer demand and government policies, there is a variety of so-called safe cookware on the market.
 Some old-fashioned cooking methods have also made a comeback in kitchens and restaurants around the world.

-Clay pot cooking is a method of cooking food in an unglazed clay pot that is soaked in water to release steam while cooking.
-Cooking with earthenware pots is an ancient tradition that offers a distinct taste and keeps the nutritional value of food intact.
+Clay pot cooking is a method of cooking food in an unglazed clay pot that has been soaked in water to release steam while cooking.
+Cooking with earthenware pots is an ancient tradition that offers a distinct taste and preserves the nutritional value of food.

 Types of Clay Pots